-The benefits of collagen and why do you need it?
+The benefits of beauty collagen and why do you need it?

 Collagen is not some magic formula made by men in white coats in the lab.
 It’s a natural protein found in the cells of all mammals.
 Collagen is the most abundant protein in the human body.

-The job of collagen is to bind the body's cells together and provide the scaffolding, strength and structure for connective tissues.
-As a result, collagen can be found in our skin, bones, hair, nails, ligaments and tendons.
+The job of collagen is to bind the body's cells together.
+It provides the scaffolding, strength and structure for connective tissues.
+As a result, collagen has a strong presence in our skin, bones, hair, nails, ligaments and tendons.

 Our bodies produce three main types of collagen:

-• Type I: This is found in all parts of the body except cartilage.
+Type I Collagen: This exists in all parts of the body except cartilage.

-• Type III: This is only found in cartilage.
+Type III Collagen: This is only found in cartilage.

 The problem with collagen is that our bodies find it harder to produce as we age.
 Healthy people produce abundant amounts of collagen until they are around 25 years old.
 After that, collagen production tails off by around 2% per year.

-The only way to combat this is to add collagen back into our bodies via topical application or supplements.
-Oral supplements are the most effective because it allows the collagen to be easily absorbed by the body and distributed where it's needed.
+The only way to combat this is to add collagen fuel to our bodies via food and/or supplements.
+Oral supplements are the most effective.
+This is because they allow the collagen nutrients to be easily absorbed by the body and distributed where your body needs them.

-Collagen supplements are proven to provide the following benefits:
+The science shows collagen supplements provide the following benefits:

-So if you are not using collagen supplements, as part of a healthy and balanced diet, you should be.
-The question we are going to answer here is, which type of collagen supplement is best, powder or liquid?
+So if you are not using collagen supplements as part of a healthy and balanced diet, you should be.
+The question we are going to answer here is, which type of supplement is best: beauty collagen powder or liquid?

-Collagen supplements can be bought over the counter in various formats including powder, liquid, capsules, drinks, creams and gummies.
+Collagen supplements are available over the counter in various formats.
+These include powder, liquid, capsules, drinks, creams and gummies.
 This can make it difficult to know which one is the right choice for you to achieve your health goals.

-Let's start by breaking collagen supplements down into their basic formulas.
+Let's start by breaking beauty collagen supplements down into their basic formulas.
 There are two main types: powder and liquid.
-Collagen powder is used in supplements and capsules.
-While liquid collagen is used in drinks, gummies and creams.
+Collagen powder can be a standalone supplement or used in capsules.
+Meanwhile, liquid collagen goes into drinks, gummies and creams.

 Now we know the two main types, we can look at the key differences between them.
-In the next section, we’ll look at how they compare based on potency, portability, sustainability and more.
+In the next section, we’ll look at how they compare.
+We will explore potency, portability, sustainability and more.

 Collagen powder is the traditional way of taking collagen supplements.
-Typically this type of supplement is combined with food, but some prefer to dissolve it in a liquid such as smoothies or juice.
-However, some brands are known to be difficult to dissolve, so this is something to consider when making your decision.
+Typically, you combine this type of supplement with food.
+However, some prefer to dissolve it in a liquid such as smoothies or juice.
+Some brands have proved to be difficult to dissolve, so this is something to consider when making your decision.

 Most nutritionists agree that we should be consuming between 10-20 grams of collagen per day.
 Dosage varies across brands but most collagen powders typically contain 15-20 grams.

 This is nearly twice as much as a typical liquid dose of around 10 grams.
-So if you are hoping to increase your daily collagen intake to the maximum recommended amount, taking powdered collagen supplements will work out more cost-effective.
+So if you are hoping to increase your daily collagen intake to the maximum, powdered collagen supplements may work out more cost-effective.

 Source of collagen

-Collagen powder can be made from both marine and bovine collagen, but most manufacturers use bovine collagen because it is cheaper to produce.
+Collagen powder can contain both marine and bovine collagen.
+But most manufacturers use bovine collagen because it is cheaper to produce.
 Bovine collagen is rich in Type I and III collagen so it’s good for muscles, bone, ligaments and cartilage.

 However, producing bovine collagen has a much larger environmental impact than marine collagen.
-This is because it comes from cattle, which release large amounts of methane, one of the most damaging greenhouse gases.
+This is because it comes from cattle.
+These animals release large amounts of methane, one of the most damaging greenhouse gases.

-Powder collagen can be supplied in a sachet or bulk powder tubs.
+Powder collagen can come in a sachet or bulk powder tubs.
 The second option is the most popular because it is much more cost-effective than sachets.
 However, carrying around a large container is not practical for most people.

-This limits the use of powder during meal times when a scoop of powder can be easily added to meals during the cooking process.
-But consuming powder supplements at any other time is much less convenient.
+This limits the use of powder to meal times.
+This is when a scoop of powder can be easily added to meals during the cooking process.
+Consuming powder supplements at any other time is much less convenient.